 Automate Activity Based Billing

-With a sophisticated client billing automation functions in your warehouse management system (WMS), you can automatically account for charges including:
+With a sophisticated client billing automation functions in your 3PL warehouse software, you can automatically account for charges including:

 Plus, you can easily produce reports and billing statements.